CalCOFI/rCRUX/README.md

 TTAAAACCCAAAGGACTTGGCGGCGCTTCACACCCACCTAGAGGAGCCTGTTCTA
 ```

-Possible error include but are not limited to:
+***Possible error include but are not limited to:***
 1. Partial downloads of database files.
-Extracting each TAR archive (e.g. nt.00.tar.gz.md5) should cresult in 8 files with the following extensions(.nhd, .nhi, .nhr, .nin, .nnd, .nni, .nog, and .nsq).
-If a few archives fail during download, you can redownload and unpack those that failed.
-You do not have to redownload all archives.
+Extracting each TAR archive (e.g. nt.00.tar.gz.md5) should result in 8 files with the following extensions(.nhd, .nhi, .nhr, .nin, .nnd, .nni, .nog, and .nsq).
+If a few archives fail during download, you can re-download and unpack only those that failed.
+You do not have to re-download all archives.

 2. You downloaded and built a blast database from ncbi fasta files but did not specify -parse_seqids

 The nt database is **~242 GB** (as of 8/31/22) and can take several hours (overnight) to build.
 Loss of internet connection can lead to partially downloaded files and blastn errors (see above).

 ### Taxonomizr

-rCRUX uses the [taxonomizr](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html) package for taxonomic assignment based on NCBI [Taxonomy id's \(taxids\)](https://www.ncbi.nlm.nih.gov/).
+rCRUX uses the [taxonomizr](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html) package for taxonomic assignment based on NCBI [Taxonomy id's \(taxids\)](https://www.ncbi.nlm.nih.gov/taxonomy).
 Many rCRUX functions require a path to a local taxonomizr readable sqlite database.
 This database can be built using taxonomizr's [prepareDatabase](https://www.rdocumentation.org/packages/taxonomizr/versions/0.8.0/topics/prepareDatabase) function.

 This database is **~72 GB** (as of 8/31/22) and can take several hours (overnight) to build.
 Loss of internet connection can lead to partially downloaded files and taxonomizr run errors.